 6. Maguro-yaki: Fish-Shaped Cake

 Maguro-yaki is a Tsukiji twist on another long-established Japanese sweet snack.
 It’s made just like taiyaki, a fish-shaped cake with red bean paste or custard filling.
 Instead of sea bream shaped mold, the pancake-like batter is cooked in tuna shaped molds, thus the name maguro-yaki.
-Tuna is the symbol of Tsukiji because of the market’s famous tuna auction.
+Tuna is the symbol of Tsukiji because of the market’s formerly famous tuna auction.

 At Sanokiya (さのきや), the snack comes in two types of texture; crunchier outer layer with red bean paste filling, or a gooey, mochi-like texture for the outer layer with red bean paste and apricot inside.
 The second, softer type is called chu-toro at Sanokiya, which is somewhat of a wordplay since chu-toro usually refers to fatty tuna sushi.
 The filling is not as hefty as some taiyaki joints, and at the same time, the batter layer is not too fluffy and thick like cake.